tokejepsen/conda-git-deployment/README.md

 In order to accurately mirror an environment with git repositories, this project has to take on some responsibilities;

-- Git Cloning/Updating.
+- Git cloning/updating.
-- Environment.
+- Environment handling.
-- Command Execution.
+- Command execution.

 ## Dependencies

-This package does not have any dependenies on external packages or modules.
+This package does not have any dependencies on external packages or modules.
 It downloads all required files.
 However this means that an internet connection is required.

 Once a deployment has been run on various platforms (Windows, Linux and OSX), all dependencies should be downloaded and the entire folder can be shared without an internet connection required.